marcelocmachado/BrazilianFootball/BR_Football.md

 The team that accumulates the highest sum of points will automatically be the champion. :trophy: The bottom four teams are automatically relegated to the second division.

-## Summary

-1. Cleaning and Formatting Data
-2. Appearences
-3. Goals
-4. Results

-## Cleaning and Formatting Data
+## CLEANING AND FORMATTING DATA

 For this analysis, two datasets were utilized.
 The first provided data from the seasons of 2003-2020.
 For the most up-to-date analysis, the second dataset was scraped from the web, with the data of the season of 2021.
-The data was entirely in Portuguese, therefore translation was needed as well.
+Before analyzing the data, some unnecessary columns were removed and, since the data was entirely in Portuguese, translation to English was needed as well.

 The programming code used for cleaning and for this analysis is available here:

 > insert link for the code

-Let's get to the analysis!
+Let's get to the analysis! :bar_chart::chart_with_upwards_trend:

 ## APPEARENCES